 I’ve had a few days at home now to reflect on my most recent whirlwind round-the-world adventure and it’s funny how a little time in familiar surroundings can help lend perspective to what was definitely an amazing journey.

 It was my longest round the world trip yet, not because it was intended to be, but because when you’re dealing with mileage flights, that’s just sometimes how the availability cookie crumbles…and who am I to complain about an extra week or two?

 Some of the countries I visited this year were new destinations that I’d dreamed of visiting for many years – Easter Island and the Maldives.
 And some were favorite destinations I can’t help but re-visit anytime I’m in the neighborhood, like Bangkok and Auckland.

 Thanks to my blossoming relationship with Starwood Hotels & Resorts (now owned by Marriott) and the growing popularity of this blog (thanks entirely to all of you), I was able to experience two of their most amazing properties at a media rate that better fit my globe-trotting RTW budget.

-While my Starwood Platinum status has scored me some amazing upgrades on past RTW trips, this year was a new high in luxury digs.
-Beautiful suites in Malta, Mauritius, Abu Dhabi, Bangkok and Hong Kong and villas with private pools in Maldives and Koh Samui had me feeling a little like a princess.
-They’ve also probably completely ruined me for all future business travel.
-Thank you, Starwood.
-You still hold the record for leaving me utterly speechless in the greatest number of countries.
+While my Platinum status has scored me some amazing upgrades on past RTW trips, this year was a new high in luxury digs.
+Beautiful suites in Malta, Mauritius, Abu Dhabi, Bangkok, and Hong Kong and villas with private pools in Maldives and Koh Samui had me feeling a little like a princess.

 A two-night stay at explora was a brilliant introduction to how this unique company truly allows guests to experience the authentic culture and native soul of their destination.
 I absolutely cannot wait for my next trip to Chile to see Patagonia and Atacama through the eyes of explora.